skip to Main Content

 Legal Factors in Your PESTEL Analysis

 In this series on the importance of preparing a PESTEL Analysis, we have mentioned several times that the political, economic, social, technological, environmental, and legal factors will often overlap.
-The overlap is good because it helps ensure that business leaders do not miss anything as they consider critical strategic decisions.
+The overlap is good because it helps ensure business leaders do not miss anything as they consider critical strategic decisions.
 Most notable is the overlap between legal factors and the political factors that we reviewed earlier.

 It doesn’t matter whether you consider the factor to be legal or political.
 What matters is that you consider these factors in your PESTEL Analyses and that, when necessary and appropriate, you consult a legal professional.
 It is also important to remember that these legal factors (and political factors) will vary from country to country, state to state, and even city to city.

-Legal Factors in your PESTEL analysis
+Examples of Legal Factors in Your PESTEL Analysis

 The table below lists just some of the laws that might be considered when analyzing legal factors: